prometheus-operator/prometheus-operator/Documentation/user-guides/storage.md

 To manually provision volumes (as of Kubernetes 1.6.0), you may need to disable the default StorageClass that is automatically created for certain Cloud Providers.
 Default StorageClasses are pre-installed on Azure, AWS, GCE, OpenStack, and vSphere.

-The default StorageClass behavior will override manual storage provisioning, preventing PerisistentVolumeClaims from automatically binding to manually created PersistentVolumes.
+The default StorageClass behavior will override manual storage provisioning, preventing PersistentVolumeClaims from automatically binding to manually created PersistentVolumes.

 To override this behavior, you must explicitly create the same resource, but set it to *not* be default.
 (See the [changelog][volumes-changelog] for more information.)